ant1fact/jalapino-api/README.md

 # 🌶️ Jalapiño  API Reference

 _Welcome to Jalapiño, a platform created to enable restaurants and customers to come together for a feast of foods in a delivery bonanza._

+_Much like a normal menu, restaurants can create different categories of items to sell that the customers can purchase by submitting an order._

 ## Intro